rune-encoder/SVG-Logo-Generator/README.md

  You will need to answer a series of questions.
  Once you have answered all the questions your logo will be generated.

- >Generated svg Logo on the Browser
+ >Generated svg Logo displayed on the browser:
  ![Screenshot](./assets/screenshots/generated-shapes.png)

 >Application Screenshot